tostenzel/tostenzel.github.io/README.md

 $ bundle exec jekyll serve --lsi  # verify

 ```
-You don't need docker-compose, especially since the operation system is not the same as the local verison that we have nor set up.
+You don't need docker-compose, especially since the operation system is not the same as the local version that we have nor set up.

 To work locally with the homepage, run